Welcome to our store

 Bezel Setting

-A bezel setting surrounds the diamond with a thin metal rim.
+A bezel setting surrounds the diamond with a thin metal rim, providing strong protection and a clean modern appearance.

 Choosing the Right Metal